samplersamigithub/sami-demo./README.md

 # sami-demo.
-this is my first Git repositry.
+This is my first Git repositry.
 <br>
 Author-Sami-Majeed.